14-inch MacBook Pro (M1 Pro) review: Life just keeps getting better for Mac users

 MagSafe makes a welcomed return to the MacBook Pro after four years.
 It's a connector that magnetically attaches to the laptop's power adapter port, and it breaks away if you give it a good tug.
 It's a great safety feature that I really missed, especially as someone who has tripped over the plugged-in cable and sent the laptop tumbling to the floor more than a few times.

 Another nice touch is that the included USB-C to MagSafe cable is braided, so it's a bit more durable than the regular vinyl it uses on its other cables.
-Try not to lose that MagSafe cable, though—a replacement cable is a whopping $49 at the Apple Store.
-If you don't want to use MagSafe, you can use a more sensibly priced $19 USB-C charge cable and charge through one of the Thunderbolt/USB 4 ports.
+Try not to lose that MagSafe cable, though—a replacement cable is a whopping US$49 / AU$69 at the Apple Store.
+If you don't want to use MagSafe, you can use a more sensibly priced US$19 / AU$29 USB-C charge cable and charge through one of the Thunderbolt/USB 4 ports.

 A MagSafe 3 port (left) is on the left side of the MacBook Pro, along with a couple of Thunderbolt/USB 4 ports and a headphone jack.
 Image: IDG

 Both the 14- and 16-inch MacBook Pros support a new fast-charging feature, where a battery can go from zero to 50 percent battery life in 30 minutes.
-However, fast charging on the 14-inch model requires the 96W power adapter, which is included in the $2,499 standard configuration, but not the $1,999 model—you have to pay an extra $20 to upgrade.
+However, fast charging on the 14-inch model requires the 96W power adapter, which is included in the US$2,499 / AU$3,449 standard configuration, but not the US$1,999 / AU$3,449 model—you have to pay an extra US$20 to upgrade.
 For the 14-inch laptop (which has a 69.6 watt-hour battery), fast charging can be done through MagSafe or a Thunderbolt port, but on the 16-inch model, you must use MagSafe.

 That sounds like a lot of conditions, but if you have the right adapter and cable, fast charging will work as advertised.
 With the 14-inch MacBook Pro battery out of a charge, it filled up exactly to 50 percent at the 30-minute mark using either the bundled 96W power adapter and MagSafe or a USB-C port.
 I also tried charging the battery at 27 percent battery life for 30 minutes and reached 72 percent—not quite a 50 percent improvement, but close.
 Charging starts to slow down after a certain point to help maintain the battery's overall health.